mercari/DataflowTemplate/docs/config/README.md

 | timestampAttribute | String | optional | Defines which fields of the source record should be treated as EventTime.
 The default is the time of input. |
 | microbatch | Boolean | optional | Specify true if you want to retrieve data in near real time using the Micorobatch method.
 Default is false.
 (You need to start Dataflow in streaming mode if microbatch mode.) |

-Currently in Schema, EventTimestamp is a mandatory field.
 ## Transform modules

 The transform is a module that defines what to do with the data.